Between maps and memories — finding a place that feels like home.

 I've worked with people who have traveled continents chasing a sense of home, only to find it in stillness — in a journal, a ritual, a hard conversation, a moment of self-compassion.

 Others have found it in return — in reclaiming a language, a lineage, a truth that was once lost or taken.
+This journey often intersects with generational patterns and inherited stories.

 Belonging doesn't always shout.
 Often, it hums.